Pregnancy: medical examinations

 Medical biology tests for the newborn screening program are done on a blood sample taken 48 hours after birth.
 Otherwise, the blood sample is taken between 48 hours and 72 hours after birth and, if not possible, beyond 72 hours after birth.

-The results are communicated to the parents only in case of problem.
+The results are only communicated to the parents in case of problems.

 Postnatal Interview